'I Carried Her For Almost 20 Weeks': Minnesota Mom Shares Her Story Of 2nd Trimester Abortion Following Dire Diagnosis

 Richter is most concerned about the impact of a possible overturning of Roe v.
 Wade and the impact it would have on marginalized communities.
 She noted that she would have the money to go out of state to find access to care but others may not.

 “Removing access to this type of care for women is devastating,” Richter said.
-“For any birthing body honestly this could be anyone.”MORE NEWS: What Would Overturning Roe V. Wade Mean For Minnesota And Surrounding States?
+“For any birthing body honestly this could be anyone.”MORE NEWS: Judge Overseeing Derek Chauvin Civil Rights Case Accepts Plea Deal

 The Centers for Disease Control and Prevention says one in every 4,600 children are born with anencephaly every year.